-- 142. The Council's external auditors Forvis Mazars are expected to give a disclaimed opinion on the Council's 2023/24 accounts by the target date of 28 February 2025. - 143.
-With regards to auditing the Council's arrangements for ensuring economy, efficiency and effectiveness in its use of resources, Forvis Mazars are expected to provide a summary of the work they have undertaken and the judgements they have reached against each of the specified reporting criteria, reporting any issues on an exception basis. - 144.
-Forvis Mazars review the AGS to consider whether it complies with the CIPFA/SOLACE guidance and whether it might be misleading or inconsistent with other information known to them.
-They are expected to confirm that they found no areas of concern in this context. - 145.
+- 141. The Council's external auditors Mazars are expected to give an unqualified opinion on the Council's 2023/24 accounts by the target date of 31 May 2025. - 142.
+The external auditors are also expected to issue an unqualified value for money conclusion on the adequacy of the Council's arrangements for ensuring economy, efficiency and effectiveness in its use of resources. - 143.
+Mazars review the AGS to consider whether it complies with the CIPFA/SOLACE guidance and whether it might be misleading or inconsistent with other information known to them.
+They are expected to confirm that they found no areas of concern in this context. - 144.
 The auditors are also required to report to management and the Audit Committee any significant deficiencies in internal control identified during their audit.
-Forvis Mazars are the Council's new external auditors and therefore have undertaken limited audit work to date, however they have not raised or are expected to raise any significant matters in this regard.
+Mazars are the Councils new external auditors and therefore have undertaken limited audit work to date, however they have not raised or are expected to raise any significant matters in this regard.